-- to answer questions they have while reading the study materials,
+- Answer questions they have while reading the study materials

-- to gain a deeper understanding of the concepts covered in the study materials, and
+- Gain a deeper understanding of the concepts covered in the study materials

-- to practice using their knowledge to solve problems.
+- Practice using their knowledge to solve problems

 Many of these resources cover material that is more advanced than what is included in the Challenge study materials and questions.
 These resources are provided to supplement CEF’s study materials and are not comprehensive of what will be tested during Challenge competitions.*